intel/intel-inb-manageability/inbc-program/README.md

 # Introduction

-Intel® In-Band Manageability command-line utility, INBC, is a software utility running either on a host managing HDDL plugin cards via PCIe or an Edge IoT Device.
+Intel® In-Band Manageability command-line utility, INBC, is a software utility running on a host managing an Edge IoT Device.
 It allows the user to perform Device Management operations like firmware update or system update from the command-line.
 This may be used in lieu of using the cloud update mechanism.

 # Prerequisites
 Intel® In-Band Manageability needs to be installed and running.
 INBC can be working even without provisioning to the cloud by running the following command: